lg/lg.io/_posts/2015-12-13-using-lets-encrypt-to-secure-cloud-hosted-services-like-ubiquitis-mfi-unifi-and-unifi-video.md

 <sub><sup>**Ubiquiti's mFi, Unifi wireless and Unifi Video micro camera.
 They all need a hosted controller.**</sup></sub>

 *Note*: This article will be specific to configuring Ubiquiti's services, but the Lets Encrypt instructions are the same regardless of what kind of service you might want.

+*Note*: Also heads up that the mFi line of products has currently been discontinued by Ubiquiti.
+Instructions here should still work though.

 So, lets get started!